Rid Yourself of Dry Winter Skin with 5 Simple Tips

 ‘Wear Sunscreen in Winter’ and More Winter Skincare Tips.

-Theobroma cacao seed butter, also known as cocoa butter, has emollient properties, which means it has great moisturising abilities.
+Theobroma cacao seed butter, also known as cocoa butter, has emollient properties, which means it has great moisturizing abilities.
 Shea butter, which often is extracted from nuts on the African shea tree, is another ingredient that can help to eliminate dry skin.
-If extreme temperatures have given you dry skin in winter, Vaseline® Intensive Care™ Cocoa Radiant™ Lotion can help you get your glow back.
-Made with pure cocoa butter, shea butter, and micro-droplets of Vaseline® Jelly, it absorbs quickly to deeply moisturise and help restore dry skin.
+If extreme temperatures have given you dry skin in winter, Vaseline® Intensive Care™ Cocoa Radiant™ Smoothing Body Butter can help you get your glow back.
+Made with pure cocoa butter, shea butter, and micro-droplets of Vaseline® Jelly, it absorbs quickly to deeply moisturize and help heal dry skin.

 - Don’t Overheat Indoors

 In winter, dry skin is caused by the drop in humidity outside (the amount of moisture in the air).
 This makes it easier for your skin to lose the important water that it needs to protect itself.
 Skin can then become drier and crack, which can be painful and itchy.

 - When it’s cold outside, there’s nothing like returning to a warm, cozy home.
 But heating also removes moisture from the indoors, depriving your skin of the hydration it needs to function properly.
 To minimize dry skin in winter, keep the temperature comfortable, but not too hot for too long.
 You can also use a humidifier to replace lost indoor moisture.

 - Wear Sunscreen in Winter